Convergence rates for the moment-SoS hierarchy: Application: Volume computation

 \subsection{Stokes constraints}

-In this subsection, we investigate the effect of smoothness of optimal solutions of the infinite dimensional LP.
+In this subsection, we investigate the effect of smoothness of optimal solutions to the infinite-dimensional LP.
 We consider the case of only one defining polynomial inequality, i.e. $r=1$.
 This means we compute the volume of the \textit{open set}

-and, as in \eqref{eq:bXHypercube}, let $\bK$ be given by $\bK = [-1,1]^m = \bS(\vf)$.
-Moreover, we add the following condition \begin{cond} It holds $\grad \, h(x) \neq 0 \text{ for all } \vx \in \partial \bX$, in particular the boundary $\partial \bX$ is smooth. \end{cond}
+and, as in \eqref{eq:bXHypercube}, let $\bK$ be given by $\bK = [-1,1]^n = \bS(\vf)$.
+Moreover, we add the following condition \begin{cond} It holds $\grad \, h(\vx) \neq 0 \text{ for all } \vx \in \partial \bX$, in particular the boundary $\partial \bX$ is smooth. \end{cond}

 \begin{rem}[No more Gibbs phenomenon] \leavevmode

 Note that now, we do not assume the finite Gibbs phenomenon from {\bf Condition \ref{cond:gibbs}}.
 As we will show, this is because in the following formulations, optimal solutions cease to be discontinuous and thus the Gibbs phenomenon does not occur anymore, see~\cite{tacchi2023stokes} for a more in-depth discussion on that topic. \end{rem}